 Abstaining from dating might not be a long-term solution if you plan to seek a lifelong partner.
 Consider it a temporary resolution that can help you transition to mechanisms that are healthier for you as you build a relationship.

-While you are taking a pause from the dating scene, you can use this time to get to know yourself better.
+While you are taking a pause from the dating scene and decide you can't fall in love yet, you can use this time to get to know yourself better.
 Go on dates and out on errands by yourself to really check-in with what you want, independent of others.
 It can only help you in loving someone else if you know and love yourself whole-heartedly.
 This study even found that actively spending time alone can lead to decreased stress, allowing you to feel more in control of your emotions and your life.

 You may find it difficult to take a breather, especially if you are constantly hearing your internal voice reminding you how badly you want to fall in love.
 If you treat yourself with patience and grace in this moment alone, you can give yourself room to grow into a more emotionally mature relationship.

 Take It Slow

 So, you’ve spent a moment away from the dating scene, perhaps after saying you don't want to fall in love.
 You spent some time alone sipping mimosas on the patio and reveling in your single days.
 Or you’ve been dating casually for a while and feel you’re ready for a steady relationship.
 Whatever has brought you to this moment, you may be feeling excited or maybe even nervous to get back out there as the new and improved you.

 When you find the person that you want to date, it can be very tempting to jump right in.
 If you both feel very intensely about each other from the beginning, it may feel like there are no brakes in sight.